- Create permanent housing

 Where We Are Now

-Of course you know we won — and we were sued.
-Actually we didn’t get sued, the City and County got sued, because Prop C didn’t get 2/3 of the vote (just 61%!
+Of course you know we won – and were sued.
+Actually we didn’t get sued, the City and County of San Francisco got sued, because our opponents wrongly believe that Prop C needs 2/3 of the vote (We got 62%.
 Hooray!)

-Proposition 218 (passed in 1996) requires some tax increases to get a 2/3 vote to pass.
-The anti-tax group Howard Jarvis Taxpayers Association say the 2/3 threshold should apply to all tax increases, and so they sued to stop Prop C from taking effect.
+Proposition 218 (passed in 1996) requires some tax increases to get a 2/3rds vote to pass.
+In the information supplied to voters at that time by the Department of Election, it stated clearly that taxes put on the ballot by elected officials to fund particular issues require this.
+However the anti-tax Howard Jarvis Taxpayers Association say the 2/3 threshold should apply to all special tax increases and so they sued to stop Prop C from taking effect.